-Surgical abortion stories were terrifying but mine was quite positive by Jean
+Surgical abortion stories were terrifying but mine was quite positive

 Hi there, this is a positive story about my surgical abortion at 14 weeks as everywhere I looked the stories terrified me!
 So as my experience was quite “positive” I thought I would speak out if it helps others like me.